DannyBen/alf/README.md

 2. Create your own `alf-conf` repository
    The easiest way to use alf is to create a repository on github, call it `alf-conf`, and put an `alf.conf` file in it.
-See the [`alf.conf`](alf.conf) file as a starting poing.
+See the [`alf.conf`](alf.conf) file as a starting point.

 3. Connect alf to your repository